rks101/eglinux/README.md

 Xorg
 Wayland (default on Ubuntu 22.04 LTS)

 Zoom app has an interesting bug for screen sharing in Linux systems (desktop/laptop image) using the default Wayland windowing system.
-Only Whiteboard sharing is enabled options and there is no option to share desktop/laptop screen.
+Only Whiteboard sharing is enabled and there is no option to share desktop/laptop screens.
 It appears Zoom has decided not to fix this bug.

 To enable screen sharing on Linux Desktop/Laptop with Zoom, disable Wayland in Graphical Display Manager (GDM) config and switch to Xorg/X11 windowing system.